Information for students

 Yes, this is a requirement of any Co-op work term.

 All MBSI positions will be posted on CareerLink under the "MBSI" category.
-MBSI postings will typically be open on CareerLink for only 3 business days, so students should apply to open postings right away and check back to CareerLink regularly for new opportunities.
+MBSI postings will typically be open on CareerLink for two weeks, students should apply to open postings as soon as possible and check back to CareerLink regularly for new opportunities.
 Eligible students should submit their applications directly through CareerLink.
 See the Student Application Guide for more information.

 No, the application (résumé and one-pager) you submit is for both the program and the internship position.